tpirate/tpirate/README.md

 - 📫 How to reach me: can@gurbuz.co || john@galba.co
 - ⚡ Fun fact: I love potato :sunglasses:

-## Things that I love
-- As you might know or guess Portal :milky_way:
-- Office :clipboard:
-- And my dog :dog:

 # Python Fan
 ## Skillset:
 - Django :star2: